cunnie/writings/NaNoWriMo.md

 "Ned," she asked, "how do I go about getting top-secret clearance?"

-## The Vale of Tears
+---

-It wasn't hard getting Top Secret clearance — there were tedious chores, such as getting fingerprinted, filling out a 20-page questionnaire, and then there was the waiting while the FBI interviewed her friends to discover if she had a gambling problem, a drug problem, or anything that might lend her to blackmail.
+It wasn't hard getting Top Secret clearance — there were tedious chores, such as getting fingerprinted, filling out a 20-page questionnaire, and then waiting while the FBI interviewed her friends to discover if she had a gambling problem, a drug problem, or anything that might lend herself to blackmail.

 She kept busy.
 The good thing about being a CEO: there was no shortage of work to be done.
-She spent a lot of time in planes.

 When the clearance finally came through, she summoned Ned to her office.
 "Alright, now you can tell me everything."